sean21johnson/sean21johnson/README.md

 ### About Me

 Motivated software developer adept in modern front-end technologies and innovative problem-solving.
 I am passionate about continuously learning new things and embrace challenges as opportunities to grow.
-Leveraging my disciplined project management skills and collaborative approach, I consistently exceed expectations.
-My commitment is to deliver significant results and drive team success.
+Leveraging my project management skills and a collaborative approach, I consistently exceed expectations.
+My commitment is to deliver impactful results and drive team success.

 #### Learning At Zenhub: